Professor Mark Stoney

 Mark has been a barrister and solicitor for more than 30 years and has extensive teaching experience in many areas of law.
 He has held many senior management positions within the School of Law and Justice, the Faculty of Business and Law and the University over many years.

 - LLM (with distinction).

-- Northern Suburbs Community Legal Centre Board, Chair
+- Northern Suburbs Community Legal Centre Board, Member.

-- Member of the WA Curriculum Council Course Advisory Committee for Politics and Law
+- Western Australian Curriculum Council Course Advisory Committee for Politics and Law, Member.